 Our team wants to make sure that no stone is left unturned at each checkup that we conduct and every treatment we do.
 That’s why we use the latest, reliable dental technology, including our digital X-ray imaging system and 3D cone beam CT scanner.
 These allow us to precisely plan crucial procedures, like dental implant placement, as well as provide early diagnoses to oral health problems that could wreak havoc on your wellbeing.
-You can learn more about some of the gadgets that we use around our office by reading below.
+You can learn more about some of the gadgets that we use around our dental office by reading below.

 Our intraoral camera is a small, handheld device that we can easily maneuver around your mouth to gain an up-close view of troublesome areas that aren’t visible to the naked eye.
 The images and footage that we capture can be easily viewed on our large chairside monitor as we conduct our examination.
 This is a great resource for us to describe the oral health problem that you face and how our recommended treatment plan can address it.